Yes, you read that right... these images are worthless.

 3. Second, inundate-ish

-Okay, I did tell you not to image dump ... but I do want you to inundate your audience with your brand images but over time; not all at once.
-Instead of doing one bit image post celebrating your new session (thanks again) take the excitement you have about your new images now and build reels/posts that you'll dribble out in the coming months.
+Okay, I did tell you not to image dump ... but I do want you to inundate your audience with your brand images.
+The key is to do this over time, not all at once.
+Instead of doing one big image post celebrating your new session (thanks again) take the excitement you have about your new images now and build reels/posts that you'll dribble out in the coming months.
 Let the images speak to what YOU do (not just what I do).
-And here's where the advice gets more personal and unique to you so these suggestions may not fit every one of you:
+And here's where the advice gets more personal and unique to each person, so these suggestions may not fit every one of you:

-• Reel/Post focusing on the visual - what you wear to speak, bake, show a home.
-PRO TIP: use images that foucs on just that and crop into wider images to focus just on the element you're talking about.
+• Reel/Post focusing on the visual - what you wear to speak, bake, or show a home.
+PRO TIP: Use images that focus on just that and crop into wider images to focus just on the element you're talking about.

 • Reel/Post focusing on the actual session or the event as a whole